 We currently employ around 31,000 officers.
-Taking that figure and the nature of our operation into consideration, alleged transgressions of accepted practice plus unlawful activity, whether having passed through the legal courts system or not, are bound to arise.
+Taking that figure and the nature of our operation into consideration, alleged transgressions of accepted practice or unlawful activity, whether or not they've passed through the legal courts system, are bound to arise.
 It’s our duty to investigate each case at public misconduct hearings.

-At each session, eight places are reserved for members of the public, with four places reserved for members of the press.
+At each session, we reserve eight places for members of the public and four places for members of the press.

 Who can attend?

 Any member of the public or press can make a request to attend a misconduct hearing, provided they’re 18 or over.